 Here’s to the first tasting event of 2020!
 Thanks to Devon Dine, we were able to try out the new cocktails menu at Udon Kitanoya.
 This Japanese restaurant opened in the summer of 2019 but recently acquired their alcohol licence.

-Udon Kitanoya is located at 513 Bloor Street West (the Annex) in Toronto alongside many other Japanese restaurants and serves Kansai-style Japanese udon (both chilled and in hot soup) and donburi with lots of appetizer and drink selections.
+Udon Kitanoya is located at 513 Bloor Street West (the Annex) in downtown Toronto next to Crafty Coyote and nestled amongst other Japanese restaurants.
+Udon Kitanoya serves Kansai-style Japanese udon (both chilled and in hot soup) and donburi with lots of appetizer and drink selections.

 Their new drink menu includes: